 Natural gas is the principal raw material used to produce our nitrogen products.
 We use natural gas both as a chemical feedstock and as a fuel to produce ammonia, granular urea, UAN, AN and other products.
-Expenditures on natural gas are a significant portion of our production costs, representing approximately 28% of our total production costs in 2024.
+Expenditures on natural gas are a significant portion of our production costs, representing approximately 40% of our total production costs in 2023.
 As a result of these factors, natural gas prices have a significant impact on our operating expenses and can thus affect our liquidity.
-Natural gas costs in our cost of sales, including the impact of realized natural gas derivatives, decreased 35% to \$2.40 per MMBtu in 2024 from \$3.67 per MMBtu in 2023.
+Natural gas costs in our cost of sales, including the impact of realized natural gas derivatives, decreased 49% to \$3.67 per MMBtu in 2023 from \$7.18 per MMBtu in 2022.

 We enter into agreements for a portion of our future natural gas supply and related transportation.
-As of December 31, 2024, our natural gas purchase agreements have remaining terms that range from five months to five years and a total minimum commitment of approximately \$2.64 billion, and our natural gas transportation agreements have terms that range from one to eight years and a total minimum commitment of approximately \$62 million.
+As of December 31, 2023, our natural gas purchase agreements have terms that range from four months to three years and a total minimum commitment of approximately \$736 million, and our natural gas transportation agreements have terms that range from one to ten years and a total minimum commitment of approximately \$106 million.
 Our minimum commitments to purchase and transport natural gas are based on prevailing market-based forward prices excluding reductions for plant maintenance and turnaround activities.

 Most of our nitrogen manufacturing facilities are located in the United States and Canada.
 As a result, the price of natural gas in North America directly impacts a substantial portion of our operating expenses.
-During the three-year period ended December 31, 2024, the daily closing price at the Henry Hub, the most heavily-traded natural gas pricing point in North America, reached a low of \$1.23 per MMBtu on four consecutive days in November 2024 and a high of \$12.97 per MMBtu on four consecutive days in January 2024.
+During 2023, the daily closing price at the Henry Hub, the most heavily-traded natural gas pricing point in North America, reached a low of \$1.72 per MMBtu on three consecutive days in June 2023 and a high of \$3.81 per MMBtu on January 5, 2023.
+During the three-year period ended December 31, 2023, the daily closing price at the Henry Hub reached a low of \$1.72 per MMBtu on three consecutive days in June 2023 and a high of \$23.61 per MMBtu on February 18, 2021.